Swan maiden: Melanesia

-In a similar story, collected from Maewo Island (Aurora Island), in Vanuatu, with the title The Winged Wife, the hero's name is Qat.
+In a similar story collected from Maewo Island (Aurora Island), in Vanuatu, titled The Winged Wife, the hero's name is Qat.
 In this version of the story, the maiden from the sky has "bird-like" wings.
-After she is stranded on Earth, Qat's mother scolds her, she cries and finds her hidden pair of wings.
-She returns to the sky realm and her husband, Qat, goes after her.
+After she is stranded on Earth, Qat's mother scolds her, she cries, and finds her hidden pair of wings.
+She returns to the sky realm, and her husband, Qat, goes after her.

 In a tale from New Guinea, originally collected by Jan de Vries and translated into Hungarian with the title A tíz égi asszony ("The Ten Celestial Women"), an old woman lived near a coral reef in Tidore, where ten women from heaven come to bathe.
-One day, a shipwrecked sailor is rescued by the old woman and told about the ten beautiful women that come to bathe.
+One day, a shipwrecked sailor is rescued by the older woman and told about the ten beautiful women who come to bathe.
 The man decides to spy on them.
-He decides to marry the youngest, so he hides her wings before she flies back to the skies (as the old woman advised) and gets her as his wife.
+He decides to marry the youngest, so he hides her wings before she flies back to the skies (as the older woman advised) and marries her.
 She bears him two sons.
-While he away fishing for his family, the celestial wife finds her stolen pair of wings and returns to the skies.
+While he is away fishing for his family, the celestial wife finds her stolen pair of wings and returns to the skies.
 The human asks the bird to help him reach the Sky Realm.
 There, he has to identify his true wife from a queue of identical sky women, which he does.
 The man, then, is given an empty bamboo cane, filled with many types of cereal grains, and he must find the barley grains - a task he accomplishes with the use of feathers.
-At last, he and his wife return to Earth, and their four sons become rajahs of Djilolo, Bahtjan, Ternate, and Tidore.
+At last, he and his wife return to Earth.
+Their four sons become rajahs of Djilolo, Bahtjan, Ternate, and Tidore.